Co-ops and proprietary leases

 What is the Shareholders’ Responsibility According to the Proprietary Lease?

-Shareholders are responsible for repairs and maintenance of their apartment, which includes any finishes and fixtures, such as paint, wallpaper, hardwood floors, tubs, shower bodies, etc. Additionally, shareholders are responsible for routine maintenance of things that belong to the corporation, such as the windows and the radiators within the apartment.
+The proprietary lease will also detail the responsibilities each shareholder has.
+Typically, shareholders are responsible for repairs and maintenance of their apartment, which includes any finishes and fixtures, such as paint, wallpaper, hardwood floors, tubs, shower bodies, etc. Additionally, they are responsible for routine maintenance of things that belong to the corporation, such as the windows and the radiators within the apartment.

-The fact that so many shareholders are former renters typically makes them confused about their responsibilities in their apartment.
+The fact that so many shareholders are former renters often creates confusion when it comes to proprietary leases.
 For example, in a rental, the landlord is the owner of the building and is responsible for most of, if not all, the repairs required inside of the apartment.
 However, in a cooperative apartment, the shareholder is the owner of the apartment; as such, any finishes and fixtures therein are their responsibility.

 While it is true that the shareholder owns the interior space of the apartment, the rules are not so clear-cut when it comes to renovating that space.
 Specifically, if a shareholder wants to renovate or alter his or her residence, he or she may have to make structural changes that may affect the main structure of the building, as well as the legal status of the building, according to the New York City Department of Buildings.